browndeer/coprthr/doc/stdcl_api_ref/stdcl_api_ref.md

 # Description

-The STandarD Compte Layer (STDCL) is a powerful API for targeting compute offload accelerators such as GPUs and Intel MIC processors.
+The STandarD Compte Layer (STDCL^&#174;^) is a powerful API for targeting compute offload accelerators such as GPUs and Intel MIC processors.
 The STDCL implementation leverages OpenCL for portability while providing simpler and more intuitive semantics.
 STDCL greatly reduces the amount of code required for a particular application.
 STDCL is designed in a style inspired by conventional UNIX APIs for C programming, and may be used directly in C/C++ applications, with additional support for Fortran through direct API bindings.

 The STDCL API provides support for default compute contexts, an integrated dynamic CL program loader, memory management, kernel management, and scheduling